Zero-Shot Distracted Driver Detection via Vision Language Models with Double Decoupling: Experiment and Results

 {\bf Implementation Details.} We use CLIP~\cite{Radford21-CLIP} with ViT-L/14@336px backbone as the VLM for all experiments.
 For image preprocessing, input images are resized to $336 \times 336$ pixels and normalized according to CLIP's specifications.
 We implement our method using PyTorch and run experiments on a single NVIDIA RTX 4090 GPU.

-{\bf Prompt Engineering.} We design text prompts for each class following the principles summarized in Section~\ref{sec:prompt_engineering}.
-Table~\ref{tab:prompt_comparison} compares the class descriptions used for zero-shot DDD in DriveCLIP and those adopted in our method.
-Both methods share the same prompt template, \texttt{an image of a person \{\}.}, and only differ in the class names inserted into the template.

-Overall, our modifications aim to improve semantic clarity and separability in the text embedding space while avoiding phrases that are known to be fragile for VLMs.
-First, we replace the vague non-distracted description \texttt{driving safely} with an explicit, visually grounded cue, \texttt{holding steering wheel with both hands while driving}, following Principle~1.
-Second, motivated by reports of asymmetric sensitivity to laterality, we keep the left-hand phone and texting prompts unchanged but remove the word \texttt{right} from their counterparts, following Principle~2, while preserving the intended behavior description.
-Third, we rewrite \texttt{touching hairs} as \texttt{touching head} and replace \texttt{adjusting} with \texttt{touching} to favor more general, canonical actions that VLMs tend to align with, following Principle~3.
-Fourth, we avoid the camera-dependent relative relation \texttt{reaching behind} and instead use the viewpoint-invariant description \texttt{looking at us while driving}, following Principle~4.
-Finally, we revise \texttt{dropping the head} into the more standard phrasing \texttt{keeping the head down}, following Principle~5.
-These prompt refinements are complementary to our decoupling strategies and are applied consistently across all experiments.
+{\bf Prompt Engineering.} For SAM-DD, the prompt modifications correspond to the three principles (P-1, P-2, and P-3) as follows.
+Following P-1, we replace \texttt{driving safely} with the explicit visual cue \texttt{holding steering wheel with both hands while driving}.
+Following P-2, we remove unnecessary right-hand laterality from phone-related classes while preserving the behavior description, since explicitly saying ``right'' may overemphasize laterality rather than the target action.
+Following P-3, we rewrite ambiguous or uncommon expressions into more standard or visually grounded descriptions, including \texttt{touching hairs} to \texttt{touching head}, \texttt{adjusting glasses} to \texttt{touching glasses}, \texttt{reaching behind} to \texttt{looking at us while driving}, and \texttt{dropping the head} to \texttt{keeping the head down}.
+For State Farm, prompts are designed using the same principles.
+The full prompt list will be included in the released implementation.
+These refinements are complementary to our decoupling strategies and are applied consistently across all experiments.